bbauska/meta-react-basics/README.md

 You've just learned how the parent-child relationship can be set up so that data flows from parent to child.

-In this reading, you'll learn how to detail the flow of data from parent to child.
+In this section (10), you'll learn how to detail the flow of data from parent to child.
 You will then learn why code samples need to be clear and concise.
 Finally, you will explore data flow in greater detail by looking at more examples.
 This should act as a refresher to knowledge